 My colorful shirt, which significantly inflates my position in life, confers great status.
-For one, it announces that I am a musical performer at the up and coming Montclair Jazz Festival.
-This separates me from the thousands of other festival goers who only get to enjoy a great day of music, not play it.
+For one, it announces that I am a musical performer at the Montclair Jazz Festival.
+This distinguishes me from the thousands of other festival goers who only get to enjoy a great day of music, not make it.

-Now that I am officially an artist performing at a world famous Jazz Festival in an adult community big band, I actually have a legitimate excuse to be insufferable at cocktail parties.
+Now that I am officially an artist performing at the jazz festival in an adult community big band, I actually have a legitimate excuse to be insufferable at cocktail parties.

 I can wear black and pretentiously wave a smoldering cigarette forked between my fingers and casually reveal how I struggle and sacrifice for my art, how I am tortured and misunderstood, how with great art comes great pain.
 How difficult it is to find a decent script in Hollywood these days.

 I don’t know, I think carrying a trombone case in public when you are thirteen constitutes sacrifice, torture and great pain.
-And considering the philistine bullies who beat me up also stole my Mickey Mouse lunch box, I can legitimately recount my days as a starving artist too.
+And considering the Philistine bullies who beat me up also stole my Star Trek lunch box, I can legitimately recount my days as a starving artist too.